Home of English Grammar

 10. He left without his coat in midwinter, so he must have been in a rush.

-11. If she really wanted to avoid attention, she wouldn't have have worn such a bright red suit.
+11. If she really wanted to avoid attention, she wouldn’t have worn such a bright red suit.

 • Share